JDBurnZ/Python-ChannelAdvisor-API/README.md

 Python 3: https://www.python.org/downloads/

-A Python 3 port of suds available through pypi at https://pypi.python.org/pypi/suds-py3 or by running the following command in your terminal:
+A Python 3 port of suds available through pypi at https://pypi.python.org/pypi/suds-jurko or by running the following command in your terminal:

-	$ sudo pip3 install suds-py3
+	$ sudo pip3 install suds-jurko

 ## Examples